mirayonelahi/react_bootcamp/README.md

 ```

 - in the above example we can see that using return / clean up method in useeefect we handle the memory leak in our app.
-- whenever any uffeffect closes it runs clean upfunction
+- whenever any uffeffect closes it runs clean up function
 - when we have conditional rendering where multiple conponents will be there and handling showing/hiding . we will need to handle all the memory leak or unnecessary rendering using clean up function
 - now lets fetch some data.
-- some issue using assync/await inside useEffect dirrectly .
+- some issue using async/await inside useEffect directly .
-- as assync/await returns a promise
+- as async/await returns a promise
-- so we create a seperate function for that
+- so we create a separate function for that

 1. Tours
 2. Reviews